-Principal of the Schermerhorn Program
+Principal, Schermerhorn Program

-Currently we have 50 elementary students, 45 middle school students and 54 high school students.
-There is one teacher and one teacher assistant in each classroom.
-In addition to the classroom structure there are also supplementary services.
-These are 2 physical therapists, 2 occupational therapists, 2 speech therapists, 6 orientation and mobility specialists, counselors (2 social workers and 2 school psychologists), 4 adapted physical education teachers and for the residential students 3 therapeutic recreation staff members.
-The program has twenty-six classes and is divided into three schools- elementary, middle and high school and a vocational training department.
+There are 2 full-time physical therapists, 3 full-time occupational therapists, in addition to 1 part-time physical therapist and 1 part-time occupational therapist, 3 speech therapists, 6 orientation and mobility specialists, counselors (3 social workers and 2 school psychologists), 4 adapted physical education teachers and for the residential students 3 therapeutic recreation staff members.
+The program has twenty-five classes and is divided into three schools- elementary, middle, and high school and a vocational training department.

 The residential students report to their assigned dorms where they either have a rest period, do their homework or room chores.
 Recreational programming for residential students begins at 2:50 each day and runs up until 9:00 pm.

-In addition to following the NY State academic curriculum, we teach the Expanded Core Curriculum.
+We follow the NY State academic curriculum and learning standards and are held to the same diploma and testing requirements as our sighted peers.
+Our students must take and pass five Regents exams in order to achieve a high school diploma.
+In addition to following the NY State academic curriculum, the students are instructed in the Expanded Core Curriculum.
 This is a curriculum specifically designed for students who are blind or visually impaired.
-The areas include compensatory or functional academic skills, orientation and mobility, social interaction skills, recreation and leisure skills, career education, technology and visual efficiency skills.
+The areas include compensatory or functional academic skills, orientation and mobility, social interaction skills, recreation and leisure skills, career education, technology, and visual efficiency skills.

 developed a close working relationship with many of the leading organizations in the blindness field and look forward to maintaining and enhancing our reputation as a leader in the education of students who are blind and visually impaired.